Recursive Entropic Variational Inference for Nonlinear State-Space Models: Entropic Proximal Bayesian Smoothing

 \subsection{Damped Forward-Markov Posterior}

-Here, we assume a forward-Markov decomposition of $q(x_{0:\T})$ as stated in Assumption~\ref{asm:forward-markov}.
-This decomposition of the posterior leads to a generic \emph{backward-forward} recursive algorithm for computing the approximate Bayesian smoothing posterior.
+Here, we restrict the admissible posterior family in~\eqref{eq:smoothing-proximal} to the forward-Markov decomposition stated in Assumption~\ref{asm:forward-markov}.
+Under this factorization, the joint smoothing posterior is represented by an initial marginal density and a sequence of forward transition conditionals.
+The entropic proximal update can then be decomposed into a recursive message-passing scheme, where a backward recursion first accumulates the contribution of future measurements into potential functions, and a subsequent forward recursion constructs the updated forward-Markov posterior and its marginal smoothing distributions.
+This leads to a generic \emph{backward-forward} algorithm for approximate Bayesian smoothing.

-\begin{proposition}[Optimal forward-Markov posterior] For state-space models of the form \eqref{eq:state-space-model}, and under Assumption~\ref{asm:forward-markov}, the approximate forward-Markov smoothing posterior that solves problem \eqref{eq:smoothing-proximal} is characterized by the following set of tilted (conditional) distributions:
+\begin{proposition}[Optimal forward-Markov posterior] For state-space models of the form~\eqref{eq:state-space-model}, and under Assumption~\ref{asm:forward-markov}, the approximate forward-Markov smoothing posterior that solves problem~\eqref{eq:smoothing-proximal} within the forward-Markov variational family is characterized by the following tilted distributions: